 No stood eating by the fridge light kinda thing!

-Before I knew it as well as showing up for my Facebook lives, I was also exercising daily, I was journalling, meditating, losing weight, reading daily and sitting at my desk working everyday.
+Before I knew it I was exercising daily, I was journalling, meditating, losing weight, reading daily and sitting at my desk working everyday.

 And do you know what happened?

-I had the best month in my business so far, I lost weight, I had so much more energy and I felt powerfully aligned to my purpose.
+I had the best month in my business, I lost weight, I had so much more energy and I felt powerfully aligned to my purpose

 Brendon Burchard had also said that this word changed his life.